René Redzepi: Career

-After choosing a culinary career, Redzepi trained at a local family-owned Michelin starred restaurant called Pierre André in Copenhagen, where he had an apprenticeship that lasted four years.
-When he was 19 years old, he went to work at Le Jardin des Sens in Montpellier in Southern France.
+After choosing a culinary career, Redzepi trained at a local family-owned and Michelin-starred restaurant called Pierre André in Copenhagen.
+There, he held an apprenticeship that lasted for four years.
+When he was 19 years old, he went to work at Le Jardin des Sens in Montpellier, in southern France.

-Redzepi first visited El Bulli as a guest in 1998 and subsequently worked there during the 1999 season.
+Redzepi first visited El Bulli, a restaurant in Roses, Spain, as a guest in 1998 and subsequently worked there during the 1999 season.

-Back in Copenhagen, Redzepi started working at Kong Hans Kælder, which had been one of the city's leading gourmet restaurants since the mid-1970s.
-In 2001 he spent four months working under Thomas Keller at The French Laundry in California, but returned to Kong Hans Kælder and Copenhagen.
+Returning to Copenhagen, Redzepi began working at Kong Hans Kælder, one of the city's leading gourmet restaurants.
+In 2001, he spent four months under the supervision of Thomas Keller at the French Laundry, a restaurant in Yountville in California's Napa Valley, but returned to Kong Hans Kælder and Copenhagen.

-In December 2002, when he was 24 years old, Redzepi was contacted by Claus Meyer, who had been offered the opportunity to operate a restaurant at the North Atlantic House, a former 18th-century warehouse which was being turned into a cultural centre for the North Atlantic region.
-The restaurant, Noma, was opened in 2004 with Redzepi as the head chef.
+In December 2002, when he was 24 years old, Redzepi was contacted by Claus Meyer, who had been offered the opportunity to operate a restaurant at the North Atlantic House, an 18th-century warehouse on Copenhagen harbour that was transformed into a cultural centre.
+The restaurant, Noma, was opened in 2004 with Redzepi as head chef.
 The name is a combination of the Danish words nordisk, which means Nordic, and mad, which means food.

 Redzepi sources much of his food locally and does research by foraging for food in the wild.
-He said that this comes from his time living in Macedonia, where food was local and fresh.
-Much of the approach to the menu and food at Noma is based on seasonal themes of what is available at the time.
-Redzepi also focuses on fermentation and dehydration, experimenting with using as much of the plants, meat, and fish as possible.

-Redzepi has, at times, served insects.
+He said that this comes from his time living in Yugoslavia, where food was local and fresh.
+Much of the approach to the menu and food at Noma is based on seasonal themes and what is available at the time.
+Redzepi also focuses on fermentation and dehydration, experimenting with using as much of plants, meat, and fish as possible.
+Redzepi has occasionally served insects.

+In 2011, Redzepi co-founded MAD, a non-profit organization and symposium focused on the future of food and the restaurant industry.
+The annual MAD symposium in Copenhagen brings together chefs, scientists, and writers to discuss topics including sustainability, kitchen culture, and the ethics of the food industry.

+In January 2023, Redzepi announced that Noma would close as a traditional restaurant at the end of 2024, transitioning instead to a food innovation lab focused on developing new products and hosting periodic pop-up events.
+Noma held its final regular dinner service in December 2024 following a 10-week temporary residency in Kyoto, Japan.
+In July 2025, Redzepi announced a months-long Noma residency in Los Angeles, planned for spring 2026.

+In March 2026, The New York Times published a report detailing allegations of abuse committed by Redzepi against his employees between 2009 and 2017.
+After protestors began demonstrating outside and sponsors started to withdraw their support, Redzepi announced his resignation from Noma on 12 March 2026.
+He also resigned from the board of MAD.